 - The feeling of a lump in the throat.

-Reflux is not something that needs to be endured.
-Fortunately, you can now get treatment for reflux.
+Acid reflux is not something that needs to be endured.
+Fortunately, you can now get treatment for acid reflux.
 But contact your health provider if you are worried about your level of discomfort

 The neuromuscular training device IQoro is a natural treatment for reflux with no side effects which is scientifically proven.